chnyda/taikungoclient/client/docs/StandAloneProfileFullDto.md

 HasStandAloneProfileSecurityGroups returns a boolean if a field has been set.

-### SetStandAloneProfileSecurityGroupsNil

-`func (o *StandAloneProfileFullDto) SetStandAloneProfileSecurityGroupsNil(b bool)`

- SetStandAloneProfileSecurityGroupsNil sets the value for StandAloneProfileSecurityGroups to be an explicit nil

-### UnsetStandAloneProfileSecurityGroups
-`func (o *StandAloneProfileFullDto) UnsetStandAloneProfileSecurityGroups()`

-UnsetStandAloneProfileSecurityGroups ensures that no value is present for StandAloneProfileSecurityGroups, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)